 - To simply determine the amount to be set aside each year

 What a Reserve Fund Plan is NOT

 - Not a detailed quote for every single item, for replacement, renewal or repair

-- Not an opportunity for the owners to get free building, fire or safety advice
+- Not an opportunity for the owners to get free building, engineering, fire or safety advice